google/zetasql/docs/query-syntax.md

 ```

 You can use a [correlated][correlated-join] cross join to convert or
-flatten an `ARRAY` into a set of rows.
+flatten an array into a set of rows.
 To learn more, see
 [Convert elements in an array to rows in a table][flattening-arrays].

 **Examples**